iconindicators/appindicators/README.md

 If the indicator has not previously been installed to `$HOME/.local/venv_indicators`, the icon and locale will be absent.

-TODO HOPEFULLY CAN REMOVE REFERNCES TO shared.py

-As part of running the indicator, a symbolic link to `indicatorbase.py` and `shared.py` is created for all indicators.
-To remove all the symbolic links to `indicatorbase.py` and `shared.py`:
+As part of running the indicator, a symbolic link to `indicatorbase.py` is created for all indicators.
+To remove:

 ```
     for dirs in indicator*; do \
     if [ -L $dirs/src/$dirs/indicatorbase.py ]; \
     then rm $dirs/src/$dirs/indicatorbase.py; fi ; \
-    if [ -L $dirs/src/$dirs/shared.py ]; \
-    then rm $dirs/src/$dirs/shared.py; fi ; \
     done;
 ```